dex4er/js-fs-blob-storage/README.md

 _Options:_

-- `ext` is a default extension added to file name for the object (optional,
+- `ext` is a default extension added to the file name for the object (optional, default: `this.ext`)
-  default: `this.ext`)

 Removes the object from the storage.
 Throws an error if has occurred or the object doesn't exist.

 ## Bugs

-This storage doesn't work correctly on NTFS filesystem mounted in Linux in VirtualBox.
-In this case no partial files should be used.
+This storage doesn't work correctly on the NTFS filesystem mounted in Linux in VirtualBox.
+In this case, no partial files should be used.

 ## License

-Copyright (c) 2018-2020 Piotr Roszatycki <piotr.roszatycki@gmail.com>
+Copyright (c) 2018-2024 Piotr Roszatycki <piotr.roszatycki@gmail.com>

 [MIT](https://opensource.org/licenses/MIT)